P.16 Chapter Summary

 - Independent Variable:

-- The variable changed by the experimenter to observe its effect.
+The variable that you deliberately change to observe its effect.

-- Example: In an enzyme experiment, the concentration of enzyme solution.
+Example: In an enzyme experiment, altering the concentration of the enzyme solution. - Dependent Variable:

-- Example: Reaction rate or time to reach an endpoint in enzyme reactions.
+Example: Reaction rate or the time taken to reach an endpoint in enzyme reactions. - Standardised Variables:

-- All other variables that could affect the dependent variable, which should be kept constant.
+All other variables that could affect the dependent variable, which must be kept constant.

-- Example: Temperature and pH in enzyme experiments.
+Example: Maintaining constant temperature and pH in enzyme experiments.

 Accuracy, Precision, and Replicates